reusable-ui/reusable-ui-monorepo/features/background-feature/README.md

 2. Middle : custom background layers (if provided)
 3. Bottom : resolved background color

-The final background (`backg`) resolves from these layers, or is suppressed if bare mode is active.
+The final background (`backg`) resolves from these layers, or is suppressed if bare variant is active.

 ---